You Said You Were Ready: How to Grow Your Doula Confidence

 What Actually Predicts Success as a Doula

-I’ve trained over 10,000 doulas.
+I’ve trained over 700 doulas in the past few years alone, and thousands more over my career.
 I’ve watched some of them build thriving practices and others quietly disappear.
-The ones who make it aren’t always the most skilled or the most confident.
+The ones who make it aren’t always the most skilled or the most confident on paper.

 They’re the ones who started before they felt ready.